datatrails/datatrails-python/docs/runner/compliance_policies_create.rst

 ...........................................

-The specific fields required vary according to 'compliance_type' and is documented elsewhere.
+The specific fields required vary according to :code:`compliance_type` and is documented elsewhere.

-This example is for a DYNAMIC_TOLERANCE type policy.
+This example is for a :code:`DYNAMIC_TOLERANCE` type policy.

 .. code-block:: yaml